-- Back up the current database using the JSS Database Utility.
+- 1. Back up the current database using the JSS Database Utility.
 For more information, see Backing Up the Database. - 2.
-Copy the most current version of the JSS Installer for Linux (jssinstaller.run) to the server.
+Copy the latest version of the JSS Installer for Mac (JSS Installer.pkg) to the server. - 3.
+Double-click the installer and follow the onscreen instructions to complete the upgrade.